Free credit course. Paid placement. Apply today.

 This is a competitive program with a multi-step application process.
 Register for an information session below or call 905-575-2489 if you have any questions.

 Interview with the City School team to assess eligibility

 If admitted into the program, you must be able to pass a Vulnerable Sector Screening criminal background check.
 In preparation for job placement interviews, with employers, you will be required to provide proof of a negative COVID-19 swab test and a TB skin test (step one).
 We will cover the costs of these items, but they are required for participation in work placement activities.
-If these may be a barrier for you, please check out our other City School classes.
+If these may be a barrier for you, please check out our other City School courses.

 - Recognize the milestones, behaviours, skills and abilities of infants and toddlers at critical stages of development